QuantEcon/lecture-source-py/source/rst/pandas.rst

 If you do get an error, then there are two likely causes

 #.
-You are not connected to the Internet --- hopefully this isn't the case
+You are not connected to the Internet --- hopefully, this isn't the case

 #.
 Your machine is accessing the Internet through a proxy server, and Python isn't aware of this